Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Koza, J.R., 1992.
 Genetic programming: On the programming of computers by means of natural selection.
 MIT Press.

+* Koza, J.R., 1989, August.
+Hierarchical genetic algorithms operating on populations of computer programs.
+In Proceedings of International Joint Conference on Artificial Intelligence (pp. 768-774).

 ## Ant Colony Optimization (ACO)

 * https://iridia.ulb.ac.be/~mdorigo/HomePageDorigo/    (This is the official homepage of ACO's inventor Marco Dorigo, which includes much information about ACO.)